jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 __Ubuntu 15.04__

   You will be installing an assortment of Desktop Environments, Window Managers, and Themes in this exercise.
 From the Ubuntu Software Center you will need to install the following applications and take screenshots of the applications open on the desktop.
-GIMP, netbeans, Chrome (called Chromium of Linux), Stellarium, VLC, and the GNOME Tweak Tool.
+GIMP, Eclipse, Chrome (called Chromium of Linux), Stellarium, VLC, and the GNOME Tweak Tool.
 For the __deliverable__ take a screenshot of the desktop with each application open and name the screenshots as follows:

 *  lastname-firstname-ubuntu-gimp.(jpeg or png)
 *  lastname-firstname-ubuntu-netbeans.(jpeg or png)